fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_008.md

 just plug them in to the working code and this has been a massive help to me many times.

-## How should developers handle disagreements with managers?
+## How Should Developers Handle Disagreements With Managers?

 Usually I approach all my disagreements the same way regardless of who I am disagreeing with.
 First I make sure that I am